Dilbar (song)

+"Dilbar" is a single by Indian playback singer Alka Yagnik, originally featured in the soundtrack of the 1999 Hindi film Sirf Tum.
+The song was composed by the music duo Nadeem-Shravan with lyrics by Sameer.

+The music video of the original song featured Sushmita Sen and Sanjay Kapoor.

+The soundtrack album of Sirf Tum sold approximately 2.2 million units, making it the ninth best-selling Hindi film music album of 1999.

+The song later inspired a popular remake version by Nora Fatehi, featured in the film Satyameva Jayate.

-Satyameva Jayate version
+Remake version

 The recreated version of the song was released with the title "Dilbar" in Satyameva Jayate under the banner of T-Series on 3 July 2018.
 It was written by Shabbir Ahmed and Ikka Singh, composed by Tanishk Bagchi, choreographed by Adil Shaikh and Nora Fatehi and sung by Neha Kakkar and Dhvani Bhanushali, with rapping by Ikka Singh.
-Bagchi made use of the Oud, a fretless Middle-Eastern stringed instrument, along with Arabic drums to re-envision the classic song for the new film.
+Bagchi made use of the Oud, a fretless Middle Eastern stringed instrument, along with Arabic drums to re-envision the classic song for the new film.

 The music video of this song features Moroccan-Canadian dancer Nora Fatehi in an item number.
 The video heavily references Arabic culture, and the actor John Abraham also makes an appearance.
 In the music video, Nora Fatehi performs belly dancing, an Arabic dance style that was previously featured in a number of popular Bollywood item numbers, performed by actresses such as Helen in "Mehbooba O Mehbooba" from Sholay (1975), Zeenat Aman in "Raqqasa Mera Naam" from The Great Gambler (1979), Mallika Sherawat in "Mayya Mayya" from Guru (2007), and Rani Mukerji in "Aga Bai" from Aiyyaa (2012).